 With so many people crammed into a tight space, germs travel around on planes pretty easily.
 Sitting at the window seat is the best way to stay as far away from them as possible because you reduce the amount of interaction you have with people who move around the plane.

 Just like with our aisle seat tip, we don’t recommend moving around the plane too much because it promotes contact with other people on the plane.
 Of course, we can’t avoid the odd trip to the washroom here and there, but with that in mind, keep your trips to the lavatory to a minimum where possible.
 For instance, don’t make separate trips to use the facilities, freshen up, or change your clothes.
 Instead, do them all at once if you can, and strap in for the rest of your flight!

 Observe proper hygiene

-We recommend keeping your liquid sanitisers, antibacterial wipes and face masks close by, since you’ll never know when you’ll need a quick refresher.
+We recommend keeping your liquid sanitizers, antibacterial wipes and face masks close by, since you’ll never know when you’ll need a quick refresher.
+If you’re don’t have the habit of having these things with you, start as early as today by popping them into your bag, along with your face masks and start travelling safely.
 Another thing to note is that masks require proper handling as well.
 Don’t chuck them onto seats, or touch them without cleaning your hands prior, otherwise you might end up actually introducing bacteria and germs to the surface of your mask, which go directly over your nose and mouth!

 Health & Safety Travel Tips

 There are numerous things we can do to stay safe and healthy while we travel.
-Besides protecting yourself by buying travel insurance, you can take preventative measures to make sure you’ll have a fun and carefree holiday!
-We hope these tips help you make your next trip a great one, and don’t forget to sanitise!
+Besides travel insurance comparison and protecting yourself by buying travel insurance, you can take preventative measures to make sure you’ll have a fun and carefree holiday!
+We hope these tips help you make your next trip a great one, and don’t forget to sanitize!